bradley/AFNetworking/README.md

 [![Build Status](https://travis-ci.org/AFNetworking/AFNetworking.png?branch=master)](https://travis-ci.org/AFNetworking/AFNetworking)

+## About this fork
+Current implementation of batch completion block firing after all dependent completion blocks doesn't work for AFJSONRequestOperations.
+Applied patch from Github user tcurdt.

+## About AFNetworking

 AFNetworking is a delightful networking library for iOS and Mac OS X. It's built on top of [NSURLConnection](http://developer.apple.com/library/mac/#documentation/Cocoa/Reference/Foundation/Classes/NSURLConnection_Class/Reference/Reference.html), [NSOperation](http://developer.apple.com/library/mac/#documentation/Cocoa/Reference/NSOperation_class/Reference/Reference.html), and other familiar Foundation technologies.
 It has a modular architecture with well-designed, feature-rich APIs that are a joy to use.
 For example, here's how easy it is to get JSON from a URL:

 ```objective-c